casdoor/casdoor-website/docs/application/tags.md

 authors: [Chinoholo0807]
 ---

 **Application tags** limit who can sign in: only users with at least one tag that matches the application’s tags can access it.
 Admins and global admins are not restricted.
+Users and applications in `built-in` organization are also not restricted.

 Example: if the application has tags `dev` and `staging`, users must have `dev` or `staging` (or both).
 User tags are comma-separated (e.g. `"dev,qa,staging"`); Casdoor checks each tag and allows access if any match.
 The reserved tag `guest-user` is for [guest authentication](/docs/how-to-connect/guest-auth); those users become `normal-user` when they set credentials.